Hosted by AmericanTrails.org

-A trail with spectacular views that is accessible by a chairlift.
+A trail with spectacular views of the Flathead Valley and Glacier National Park that is accessible by a chairlift.

 Danny On National Recreation Trail located in Whitefish, Montana on the Tally Lake Ranger District of the Flathead National Forest.
 It is by far the most popular trail on our national forest with approximately 15,000 people hiking the trail per year.
 Despite its popularity, it offers an aesthetically rewarding hiking experience.

 The Danny On Trail offers amenities at both its beginning and end.
 The base area where the trail begins has great parking, restrooms, shopping, and restaurants, while the Summit House offers all of these but the parking.
-The Summit House is also the location of the Forest Service's award-winning Environmental Education Center, which houses outstanding displays about plants, animals, and the geology of the area along with informative forest guides to answer questions.
-A stop at the Environmental Education Center is a pleasant way to end or begin a hike.
+The Summit House is also the location of the Forest Service's award-winning Forest Nature Center, which houses outstanding displays about plants, animals, and the geology of the area along with informative forest guides to answer questions.
+A stop at the Forest Nature Center is a pleasant way to end or begin a hike.

 The Danny On Trail was dedicated as a memorial to Danny On, a Forest Service silviculturist and renowned nature photographer, conservationist, and avid skier on The Big Mountain.
 Danny generously gave his time to teach novices about nature, photography, skiing, and forestry.
 Danny died at the age of 55 in a skiing accident on The Big Mountain.

-The Environmental Education Center is located at the Summit House on top of Big Mountain.
+The Forest Nature Center is located at the Summit House on top of Big Mountain.

 The center offers an educational experience, featuring a learning tree named Sally Snag.
 Some other features of the center are a wildflower display with guided walks daily, 20 different types of animal skins including a grizzly bear, mountain lion, weasel and mountain goat.
-The summer season runs May 24 through September 28.
+The Center is open Mid June through Labor Day.